Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 > This room is crawling with cats.
 Bookshelves hug the walls, but most of the shelves are bare.
 Other furnishings include a desk, a chair, a table, and a wine cabinet.
 The room has an irregular shape, and none of its angles seem quite right, as though the shifting of the house has set the whole place on edge.
 ^3bf

 Eight [[5.
 Mechanics/Bestiary/Beast/Cat.md\|cats]] have the run of the library.
 These family pets have vicious dispositions, attacking anyone who tries to pick them up.
-Characters who have a passive Wisdom (Perception) score of 10 or higher notice that one cat has a small key hanging from its collar.
+Characters who have a passive Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 10 or higher notice that one cat has a small key hanging from its collar.
 The key opens the locked chest in area N4q.

 There is a 25% chance chance that one of the maids is here, dusting the bookshelves.